Other than the demolition of homes what other international laws does the Israeli Occupation violate?

 - Article 64 forbids changes in the local legal system that, among other things, alienate the local population from its land and property, as Israel has done through massive land expropriations.

 - Article 146 holds accountable individuals who have committed “grave breaches” of the Convention.
-According to Article 147, this includes many acts routinely practiced under the Occupation, such as willful killing, torture or inhuman treatment, willfully causing great suffering or serious injury, unlawful deportation, taking of hostages, extensive destruction, and appropriation of property.
+According to Article 147, this includes many acts routinely practiced under the Occupation, such as wilful killing, torture or inhuman treatment, wilfully causing great suffering or serious injury, unlawful deportation, taking of hostages, extensive destruction, and appropriation of property.
 Israeli courts have thus far failed to charge or prosecute Israeli officials, military personnel or police who have committed such acts.

 - The PLO also bears a measure of responsibility for the violations of its own people’s rights under the Fourth Geneva Convention.
 According to Article 8, the PLO had no right in the Oslo Agreements to abrogate their rights and suspend the applicability of the Convention, since “Protected persons may in no circumstances renounce in part or in entirety the rights secured to them by the present Convention.”
 Had international humanitarian law been the basis of the Oslo peace process rather than power-negotiations, the Occupation would have ended and the conditions for a just peace would have been established, since virtually every element of Israel’s occupation violates a provision of the Fourth Geneva Convention.